 One often-overlooked aspect of South Korea, however, is the country’s incredibly rich and developed indie scene.
-With history dating back before the ’90s, and talented artists encompassing all genres, it’s definitely a field that music lovers need to keep an eye on.
+With history dating back to the ’90s and talented artists encompassing all genres, it’s definitely a field that music lovers need to keep an eye on.
 Here are five of my favorite tracks to get you started:

 Disconcerting and gritty house-inspired instrumentation aren’t usually the first things that come to mind when people think about hip-hop, but that’s exactly why Kid Milli is making waves in the South Korean hip-hop scene right now.
 Nothing about the 24-year-old rapper is conventional or predictable.

 His latest single is a sarcastic and aggressive commentary on consumerism amidst a sea of rappers who constantly seem to find ways to display their status.
-Equal parts angry, confident, and addictive, “WHY DO FUCCBOIS HANG OUT ON THE NET” is a track that lovers of Kanye West’s Yeezus or house artist JOYRDYE will love.
+Equal parts angry, confident, and addictive, “WHY DO FUCKBOIS HANG OUT ON THE NET” is a track that lovers of Kanye West’s Yeezus or house artist JOYRYDE will love.

 “Noise In My Head” channels the best of synth-pop, taking on the genre with a masterful sense of subtlety and development.
 Everything about this track feels intentional: its ’80s-inspired synths, electric piano interjections, controlled electric guitar riffs, and even its saxophone solos, which manage to mesh with the rest of the song perfectly.